Other London neighbourhoods have Notting on this one.

 And if unlike Cinderella you’re still at the party gone midnight, VQ has your late-night breakfast covered as it stays open to 3am.
 Bubble ‘n’ squeak, poached egg, crispy bacon and hollandaise is one of the many drunken pleasures on offer before your carriage awaits.

-And with that, we’ve squeezed Notting Hill into a 24-hour nutshell.
+And with that, we’ve squeezed everything into one dinky, Notting Hill 24 hour nutshell.

 Call us your Fairy Godmother.